It May Never Be Easier to Apply to the FLTCIP

 According to the U.S. Department of Health and Human Services, the average length of stay in a nursing home is 2.4 years.6 Those who want a basic level of protection or who plan on paying out of pocket for a portion of their long term care needs may wish to consider the two-year benefit period.
 The three-year benefit period corresponds to the average length of stay in a nursing home.

 It is important to note that future advances in medical care could mean longer life expectancy and a greater chance of outliving your benefits.
 For this reason, you may wish to consider the five-year benefit period or the unlimited benefit period.

-What is a maximum lifetime benefit (MLB)?
+What is a Maximum Lifetime Benefit (MLB)?

 The maximum lifetime benefit (MLB) is the maximum amount your coverage can pay.
 To calculate your MLB, multiply your DBA by your benefit period (in days).

-Federal Long Term Care Insurance Program (FLTCIP) benefit periods: 2 years (730 days), 3 years (1,095 days), 5 years (1,825 days), or the unlimited benefit period (no maximum lifetime benefit).
+Federal Long Term Care Insurance Program (FLTCIP) benefit periods: two years (730 days), three years (1,095 days), five years (1,825 days), or the unlimited benefit period (no maximum lifetime benefit).

 $150 x 1,095 days = $164,250 maximum lifetime benefit